المقال بالعربي هنا

 Religions: No Consideration of Psychological Tendencies

-“If someone is afflicted with a dual gender disorder, this disorder must be treated so that things go back to their original order, and so that it is in line with the origins of masculinity or femininity that are clear in the reproductive system, and not by amending gender and changing it with surgery and removal.
-The psychological disorder in the psychological awareness cannot be used as the judge when the physical evidence is clear.
-Psychological “tendencies” cannot be considered in this case either”.
-They referred to verses 117 to 121 of the Surat Al Nisa (Women).
-They concluded the fatwa by saying “Consequently, reproductive transformation and removal operations are prohibited to treat what is identified as the sexual identity disorder”.
-In psychiatric treatment, we assess the problems as viewed by those who are going through them as they affect their lives, and not according to a preconceived social standard”.
+“If someone is afflicted with a dual gender disorder, this disorder must be treated so that things go back to their original order, and so that it is in line with the origins of masculinity or femininity that are clear in the reproductive system, and not by amending gender and changing it with sex reassignment surgery and removal.
+The psychological disorder cannot be used as the judge when the physical evidence is clear.
+Psychological ‘tendencies’ cannot be considered in this case either”.

+Psychologist Basel Al Hamad believes that psychiatric motives “are stronger than biological and hormonal factors.
+In psychiatric treatment, we assess the problems as viewed by those who are going through them, as they affect their lives.
+Not according to a preconceived social standard.”

-Al Hamad added that the psychological battle is personal, and then it is with society.
-It is not a battle with religion in his opinion, because religion does not determine masculinity and femininity based on established appearance considerations, this is rather determined by upbringing.
-However, the orientation of the individual must play a role first in the identification of the sexual and gender identity.
+Al Hamad added that the psychological battle is first personal, and then it is with society.
+In his opinion, gender identity should not be a battle with religion.
+Religion does not determine if you are male or female based on your appearance; it is determined by your upbringing.
+However, Al Hamad feels it is important that an individual’s own identification and orientation must first play a role in the determination of their sexual and gender identity.